South Glens Falls, New York

-Cooper's Cave, shown on the village seal, is named after the author, James Fenimore Cooper.
-Cooper was inspired to use the area as a location in his novel, The Last of The Mohicans, after visiting the area.
+Cooper's Cave, shown on the village seal, is named after the author James Fenimore Cooper.
+Cooper was inspired to use the area as a location in his novel, The Last of the Mohicans, after visiting the area.
+The cave is within the bedrock of the Hudson River, but a viewing platform under the bridge between the village and Glens Falls allow visitors to see it from a unique vantage point.

 History

-In the late Woodland period, the area was considered to be the winter hunting grounds for the Mohawk and Algonquian tribes.
+In the late woodland period, the area was considered to be the winter hunting grounds for the Mohawk and Algonquian tribes.
 Slowly, the area became attractive to settlement as good were transported through the "Great Carry" (now Route 9), between Glens Falls and Fort Edward.

 In 1766, the Daniel Parks family was the first family to settle into the area after receiving 800 acre of land, on which they built a house and a saw mill.
 By the mid-1830s, the settlement boasted saw mills, a grist mill, a cotton mill and a quarry as well as a dock to facilitate commerce.

 The Village was formally incorporated in 1895 as a result of an effort to form a public water system.

 The Historical Society of Moreau and South Glens Falls is housed in the Parks-Bentley House, added to the National Register of Historic Places in 1994.

 Education

-South Glens Falls Central School District (SGFCSD) is registered by the New York State Department of Education and was chartered by the New York State Board of Regents in 1945.
-SGFCSD covers approximately 70 sqmi, serving the towns of Moreau, Northumberland and Wilton.
+South Glens Falls Central School District is registered by the New York State Department of Education and was chartered by the New York State Board of Regents in 1945.
+The district covers approximately 70 sqmi, serving the towns of Moreau, Northumberland, and Wilton.
 It consists of four elementary schools (grades K-5), one middle school (grades 6-8) and one high school (grades 9-12).
 Total enrollment in the district is 3,350 students.
 Student-to-teacher ratio currently stands at 15:1, with more than half of the teaching staff having 20 years of classroom experience.
-Total per pupil costs are among the lowest in Saratoga County and is governed by a nine-member Board of Education.
+Total per pupil costs are among the lowest in Saratoga County and is governed by a nine-member board of education.